Tour de Fries

 Stage 1: Wilhelmshaven - Varel (approx. 55km)

-The romantic moated castle of Gödens and the small village of Neustadtgödens are beautiful photo opportunities and invite you to take a short break.
-Zetel in the Friesische Wehde is the perfect place for nature lovers with its marshland, geest and moorland landscape.
-In the artists' village of Dangast, small galleries invite you to browse.
-The delicious rhubarb pie in the old Kurhaus is definitely not to be missed.
+The romantic moated castle Gödens and the small village Neustadtgödens are beautiful photo motifs and invite you to take a short break.
+Zetel in the Frisian Wehde is the perfect place for nature lovers with its marsh, geest, and moor landscapes.
+In the artist village Dangast, small galleries invite you to browse.
+The delicious rhubarb cake in the old spa house should definitely not be missed.

 Stage 2: Varel - Bockhorn (approx. 50km)

-A visit to the Linswege Rhododendron Park is particularly worthwhile during the flowering season.
-In Bockhorn, the typical Frisian St. Cosmas and Damian Church, which was built from boulders around 1200 and houses an organ by the famous organ builder Christian Vater from 1720, is well worth a visit.
+A visit to the Rhododendron Park Linswege is especially worthwhile during the blooming season.
+In Bockhorn, the typical Frisian St. Cosmas and Damian Church, built around 1200 from glacial erratics and housing an organ by the well-known organ builder Christian Vater from 1720, invites you to visit.

-It's off into a primeval forest!
-The route leads through the Neuenburger Urwald, an almost 50-hectare nature reserve in the Friesische Wehde.
-Flower and plant lovers should plan a little more time in the flower town of Wiesmoor.
-Original photo motif in Friedeburg: the town signs of Friedeburg's districts of Russia and America!
+You enter a primeval forest!
+The route leads through the Neuenburg primeval forest, an almost 50-hectare nature reserve in the Frisian Wehde.
+Flower and plant enthusiasts should plan a little more time in the flower town of Wiesmoor.
+An original photo motif in Friedeburg: the place-name signs of Friedeburg’s districts Russland and Amerika!

 Stage 4 Friedeburg – Carolinensiel (approx. 41 km)

-From Friedeburg, the tour heads back towards the Ems-Jade Canal.
-After crossing the watermill bridge, the route leads through the typical hedgerow landscape towards Reepsholt with St. Mauritius Church, to Leerhafe and through the East Frisian town of Wittmund.
-The Hands of Fame can be found in the town center of Wittmund.
-Following the example of Hollywood, numerous handprints of celebrities can be found here.
-If you have a little time on your hands, you should register for the East Frisian Abitur at the tourist information office.
-Only in Wittmund can guests prove themselves in typical East Frisian skills and obtain a high school diploma.
-The stage continues from the town of Wittmund through the villages of Rosental and Altfunnixsiel to the River Harle.
-Following this, the "Tour de Fries" reaches Carolinensiel.
+From Friedeburg, the route goes again towards the Ems-Jade Canal.
+After crossing the watermill bridge, the route leads through the typical hedgerow landscape towards Reepsholt with the St. Mauritius Church, then to Leerhafe and through the East Frisian town Wittmund.
+In the town center of Wittmund you can find the Hands of Fame.
+Modeled after Hollywood, there are numerous celebrity handprints here.
+If you have some time, you should register for the East Frisian Abitur at the tourist information.
+Only in Wittmund can guests prove their skills in typically East Frisian abilities and earn an Abitur certificate.
+The stage continues from the town of Wittmund through the villages of Rosental and Altfunnixsiel to the Harle River.
+Following this, the “Tour de Fries” reaches Carolinensiel.

 From Carolinensiel, the route leads to Harlesiel directly on the North Sea.
-Parallel to the North Sea and through Wangerland, this stage takes you through the tranquil coastal resort of Minsen-Förrien.
-From there, the route leads back to the North Sea coast and towards Horumersiel-Schillig.
-In Schillig, the wide sandy beach with its dunes, the passing cutters, sailing and container ships and the kite shore offer plenty to see.
-Horumersiel, on the other hand, has a charming town center and a beach with extensive green spaces.
-In Horumersiel, you can enjoy the sea even without sand in your clothes.
-The "Tour de Fries" leads past the outer harbor and along the Wangertief and the North Sea to the North Sea resort of Hooksiel.
-Here it is also worth making a detour to the Hooksiel outer harbor and the Hooksieler Binnentief.
-The historic town center with its listed "Old Harbor" invites you to make a stopover.
-The "Tour de Fries" leads from Hooksiel through meadows and fields to Jever.
-The Frisian town is best known for its beer of the same name.
-In addition to the brewery, Jever also has a lot to offer culturally.
-Take a stroll through the picturesque old town, past numerous fountains and Jever Castle with its castle park to experience Frisian serenity.
+Parallel to the North Sea and through the Wangerland, this stage passes through the quiet coastal resort Minsen-Förrien.
+From there, the route leads again to the North Sea coast and towards Horumersiel-Schillig.
+In Schillig, the wide sandy beach with its dunes, passing cutters, sailing and container ships, and kite surfers offers much to see.
+Horumersiel, on the other hand, has a charming town center and a beach with extensive green areas.
+In Horumersiel, you can enjoy the sea without sand in your clothes.
+Passing the outer harbor and along the Wangertief and the North Sea, the “Tour de Fries” leads to the North Sea spa Hooksiel.
+Here, a detour to the Hooksiel outer harbor and the Hooksiel inland water is worthwhile.
+The historic town center with its listed “Old Harbor” invites you to make a stop.
+The “Tour de Fries” leads from Hooksiel through meadows and fields to Jever.
+The Friesian town is especially known for the beer of the same name.
+Besides the brewery, Jever also has much to offer culturally.
+On a walk through the picturesque old town, past numerous fountains and the castle of Jever with its castle park, you can experience Frisian calmness.

 Stage 6: Jever - Wilhelmshaven (approx. 35km)

-The Accumer Mühle is a beautiful photo opportunity.
-On weekends from April to September, the mill is in operation on baking days.
-Ideal destination for a break with freshly baked cake!
-In Wilhelmshaven, you can visit the museums on the Maritime Mile or set sail on a harbor cruise.
-The city's landmark is the Kaiser Wilhelm Bridge, which connects the southern beach with the southern part of the city.
+The Accum mill is a beautiful photo motif.
+On weekends from April to September, the mill is operated on baking days.
+An ideal place for a break with freshly baked cake!
+In Wilhelmshaven, the museums of the Maritime Mile invite you to visit, or you can set sail for a harbor tour.
+The landmark of the city is the Kaiser Wilhelm Bridge, which connects the south beach with the south town.

 Safety guidelines